Probate Lawyers in St. George

 Generally speaking, probates are costly and thus diminish the assets of the beneficiaries.
 In cases where the estate is complicated and there are numerous creditors and debts to be cleared up, probate is a good solution.
 Probates are best for people who are 50 years or older, in poor health, or have a significant amount of property that needs to be divided up.
 In some cases, probates can be settled through a mediator.
 If all parties cannot come to agreement though a mediator, the case will continue through a formal probate process.

 The death of a loved one is tragic enough without the added stress of a protracted probate process.
 However, there are some instances where probate is necessary, especially in cases where there are significant assets or debts that need to be cleared up.
-At the Park Law Firm, our knowledgeable, compassionate staff has successfully handled numerous probate cases.
+At Park Law Firm, our knowledgeable, compassionate St. George probate lawyers have successfully handled numerous probate cases.
 We understand the complexities of the law and will work hard to make the probate process go as smoothly and quickly as possible.

-If you have questions about probate, call the Park Law Firm.
+If you have questions about probate, call Park Law Firm at (435) 222-5869.
 We’re ready to help resolve your issues.
-Call the Park Law Firm today.